lxbrvr/pyavagen/README.md

 - `squares_quantity_on_axis` - number of squares on axis.
 The integer type.
 Default random value from 3 to 4.
 - `blur_radius` - blur radius.
 Used `PIL.ImageFilter.GaussianBlur`.The integer type.
 Default 1.
 - `rotate` - image rotate.
 The integer type.
 Default random rotation.
+- `border_size` - border size of square.
+The integer type.
+Default 0.
-- `square_border` - border color of squares.
+- `border_color` - border color of squares.
 The string type.
+Default black.
 - `color_list` - list of colors from which will be generating colors for squares. <br/>
  By default a set of flat colors (`pyavagen.COLOR_LIST_FLAT`).
 If `color_list` passed as an empty list then will be generation a random color.
 There is also list of colors in material style - `pyavagen.COLOR_LIST_MATERIAL`.